sund/auto-gitlab-backup/README.md

-## AutoGITBackup
+## auto gitlab Backup

 http://sund.la/glup

 ----

-A collection of scripts to use omnibus-gitlab's own backup ```gitlab-rake``` command on a cron schedule and rsync to another server, if wanted, or to restore a backup.
+A script to use omnibus-gitlab's own backup ```gitlab-rake``` command on a cron schedule and rsync to another server, if wanted.
+There is also a restore script available (see below.)

-Also will backup and copy the Gitlab-CI DB if configured.
+It can backup and copy the Gitlab-CI DB, if configured.

 This script is now more omnibus-gitlab centric.
-Compare your config fiile with the template!
+Compare your config file with the template!
 Usage with a source install is possible but not expressly shown here.

 #### Clone